 Step 4: Signal Fire

 SOS fires are a great way to draw attention to yourself, especially at night.
 Building three fires in either a straight line or in a triangle is the internationally recognized symbol of emergency distress.
 And be sure to build each fire approximately 100 feet from each other to reduce the chance of starting a forest fire.
 The last thing you’ll want is to be running for your life in the middle of nowhere.

-- Morse Code: In the beginning, we mentioned that SOS in Morse code is three dots for the first “S,” three dashes for the “O,” followed by three more dots for the second “S.”
+At the start, we mentioned that SOS in Morse code is three dots for the first “S," three dashes for the “O," followed by three more dots for the second "S."